sysintnet/module-email-flow/Readme.md

 For any issues, questions, or feedback, please open an issue on our GitHub repository

 ## License
-This module is licensed under the GNU General Public License (GPL) license.
+This module is licensed under the MIT License - see the [LICENSE](LICENSE) file for details